 * A conflict of interest is any situation in which a speaker or immediate family members have interests, which may cause a conflict with the current presentation.
 Conflicts of interest do not preclude the delivery of the talk, however they should be explicitly declared.
 These may include financial interests (e.g. owning stocks of a related company, having received honoraria, consultancy fees), research interests (research support by grants or otherwise), organisational interests and gifts.

 At the Speaker Service Centre

 All speakers giving a presentation are requested to validate their presentation in the Speaker Service Centre (SSC) minimum 2 hours before the start of their session and the day before in case of early morning sessions.
 The Speakers Service Centre is located at the FIL main entrance, in the Registration Area.

 Please note that presentations received after this deadline cannot be guaranteed optimal audiovisual support.

 The opening hours are:

-Only exception are Learning Lounges where no presentations are planned and no audio-visual equipment is provided.
-A flipchart will be available in the room.
-The room setup will be casual and unconventional to support the interactive aspect of this session type.
+- Learning Lounges are an exception, as neither presentations nor audio-visual equipment are planned in this type of session.
+However, a flipchart will be available in the room and the setup will be casual to support the interactive aspect of Learning Lounges.

 - Adjust the microphones if needed, but please do not touch it during your presentation.